 Thai culture and history are definitely enchanting, but we can’t talk about Thailand’s landmarks and miss out on the one-of-a-kind treasures of nature.
 From the most idyllic beach in the world to a ‘golden’ marine park, here are the most outstanding natural attractions in the land of smiles.

 A tranquil peace of Eden, Railay Beach is actually a small peninsula with four beaches.
-Located in the Krabi region, even though it’s reachable only by boat, Railay beach is one of the most sought-after beaches in the country.
+Located in the Krabi region, even though it’s reachable only by boat, Being one of the most sought-after shores in the country there are plenty of things to do in Railey Beach.
+The adrenaline junkies can try rock climbing or cave exploring while the chill-brigade can sip a cocktail in one of the reggae bars enjoying the pinky Thai sunset.
 With no roads, no cars, and no hassle, Railay is the epitome of a lazy tropical vacation.

 Maya Bay and the Phi Phi Islands